firattamur/design-patterns-java/README.md

 ## 📂 Structure

 The repository is organized into three main categories: Creational, Structural, and Behavioral patterns.
 Each category contains a dedicated folder with sub-folders for each pattern.
-The sub-folders include a `src` directory containing the Java source code implementing the pattern, and a `README.md` file that provides an overview, use cases, and a brief explanation of the pattern's functionality.

 ## 🧩 Patterns Included